mallorybobalice/ie-custom-oob-xml-rules/README.md

 <h2>What is this?</h2><br/>
-This is a [rudementarily tested] working example of modifying the XML manifest used by Microsoft for the 'out of date active-x blocking feature' to add flash 16.0.0.257 and 16.0.0.287 to a blocklist. [or rather not whitelist them but n.b this only happens for the controls in the XML not 'your own business critical ones' (unless you want to manage them via the lsit too)]<br/>
+This is a [rudementarily tested] working example of modifying the XML manifest used by Microsoft for the 'out of date active-x blocking feature' to add flash 16.0.0.257 and 16.0.0.287 and now 16.0.0.296 to a blocklist. [or rather not whitelist them but n.b this only happens for the controls in the XML not 'your own business critical ones' (unless you want to manage them via the lsit too)]<br/>
 <br/>
 here is a picture of the end result: https://github.com/mallorybobalice/ie-custom-oob-xml-rules/issues/1 <br/>
 Tested on 8.1 ie11, but should be no different for IE8-11 and Win7<br/>